gmeyerlee/NASLib/README.md

 trainer.evaluate()      # Evaluate the best architecture
 ```

-For more examples see [naslib tutorial](examples/naslib_tutorial.ipynb), [intro to search spaces](examples/search_spaces.ipynb) and [intro to predictors](examples/predictors.md).
+For more examples, see [naslib tutorial](examples/naslib_tutorial.ipynb) and [intro to search spaces](examples/search_spaces.ipynb).

 ## Contributing
-We welcome contributions to the library along with any potential issues or suggestions.
-Please create a pull request to the Develop branch.
+:warning: this is an anonymized version of our codebase.

+In our future de-anonymized release, we will welcome contributions from the community, along with suggestions or comments.
+Users can create `pull requests` or open `issues`.